Mental disorder: Genetics

 A number of psychiatric disorders are linked to a family history (including depression, narcissistic personality disorder and anxiety).
 Twin studies have also revealed a very high heritability for many mental disorders (especially autism and schizophrenia).
 Although researchers have been looking for decades for clear linkages between genetics and mental disorders, that work has not yielded specific genetic biomarkers yet that might lead to better diagnosis and better treatments.

 Statistical research looking at eleven disorders found widespread assortative mating between people with mental illness.
 That means that individuals with one of these disorders were two to three times more likely than the general population to have a partner with a mental disorder.
 Sometimes people seemed to have preferred partners with the same mental illness.
 Thus, people with schizophrenia or ADHD are seven times more likely to have affected partners with the same disorder.
-This is even more pronounced for people with Autism spectrum disorders who are 10 times more likely to have a spouse with the same disorder.
+This is even more pronounced for people with autism who are 10 times more likely to have a spouse with the same disorder.